Last revised: May 2019

 Through continued correspondence with all parties involved, product will be developed accordingly in an effort to ensure that not only the experiences provided to the client are authentic and enjoyable, but that the impacts caused by such experiences do not negatively affect the local communities or environment.
 Local community perceptions will be periodically garnered via a community survey, to receive information from communities on how we can work more effectively and positively for them.
 Wildlife and nature product will be continuously reviewed based on the latest information in the press and scientific literature to ensure not only the experience is enjoyable for the client but that it is not negatively affecting the wildlife involved and that the practice is not encouraging unethical/illegal activities such as poaching.
-We will raise awareness of sustainable travel practices to our clients to reduce negative environmental impact, such as through promoting the use of filtered water bottles to replace single use plastics.
+We will raise awareness of sustainable travel practices among our clients to reduce negative environmental impact, such as through promoting the use of filtered water and reusable metal bottles to replace single-use plastics.

 Feedback will be provided to ground handlers with improvements to be made, or aspects done well, which will then be filtered down to hotels, suppliers and guides.